Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products

 \sectionPaper{Sensitivity estimates} We now derive sensitivity estimates for YFAs in $VH$ production at the HL-LHC with an integrated luminosity of $3 \ab^{-1}$ at $\Ecm = 14 \TeV$~\cite{ZurbanoFernandez:2020cco}.
 We begin with the impact of charged-pion YFAs on $y_u$ and $y_d$.
-We envision a scenario where valence BMFrFs have been measured to sufficient accuracy from baseline processes, while the smaller sea quark BMFrFs and their potential asymmetries are still poorly known (since they are not enhanced in the baseline).
-The latter then become the dominant source of systematic theoretical uncertainty.
+We envision a scenario where valence BMFrFs have been measured to sufficient accuracy from baseline processes, while the smaller sea BMFrFs of heavier (anti)quarks are still poorly known (since they are not enhanced in the baseline).
+The latter then become one of the two main sources of systematic theoretical uncertainty, together with subleading-twist effects~\cite{supplement}.
 We focus on the statistical component of the experimental uncertainty, leaving experimental systematics to future work.

 To evaluate the YFAs, we simply assume here that